 Each evening Cap’n Jack’s offers a different event, including bingo and trivia, along with drink specials.
 After 9 pm on Wednesday there is DJ music.
 This is a popular spot for young adults.
 For more information call 242-366–0247, or visit them on the web at Cap’n Jacks.

 This is a popular local spot on weekend nights.
 There’s music and the Guana Grabber, a potent frozen drink designed to lighten any mood.
-For more information call 242-365–5133, or visit them on the web at Grabbers Bar & Grill.
+Telephone: 242-365–5133 Web: Grabber’s Bar & Grill

 Other nighttime options include a visit to Miss Emily’s Blue Bee Bar, where you might find a singing, carousing crowd knocking back the world-famous Goombay Smash.
-(Or not—many Goombay novices underestimate the drink’s potency, and end up making it an early night.)
 Mrs. Emily Cooper, creator of the popular Goombay Smash drink, passed away in 1997, but her daughter Violet continues to serve up the famous rum, pineapple juice, and apricot brandy concoction.
 The actual recipe is top secret, and in spite of many imitators throughout the islands, you’ll never taste a Goombay this good anywhere else.
 It’s worth a special trip to try one.
-For more information call 242-365–4181, or visit them on the web at Miss Emily’s Blue Bee Bar.
+Telephone: 242-365–4181 Web: Miss Emily’s Blue Bee Bar

 Pineapples Bar & Grill